Concentrations and/or loads of bio-stimulatory substances (inorganic nutrients) in Delta waters is reduced.

 - Manage dissolved oxygen in Suisun Marsh

-Wastewater effluent is a major source of nutrients to the Delta.
-A major project that will help reduce nutrient loads is Sacramento Regional County Sanitation District's (Regional San) EchoWater Project; it is located in the lower Sacramento River.
+Wastewater effluent is one major source of nutrients to the Delta.
+A major project that will help reduce nutrient loads is Sacramento Regional County Sanitation District's (Regional San) EchoWater Project; it is located on the lower Sacramento River.

-The EchoWater Project aims to reduce ninety-nine percent of ammonia discharged to the Sacramento-San Joaquin Delta.
+The EchoWater Project aims to reduce ninety-five percent of ammonia discharged from the Sacramento Regional Wastewater Treatment Plant to the Delta.

 Concentrations and/or loads of bio-stimulatory substances (inorganic nutrients such as ammonium, nitrate, and phosphate) at Delta water quality monitoring locations, evaluated annually.